benvacha/mrkdwn/README.md

 </ul>
 ```

 ### Ordered List
-Numbering does not need to be unique or sequential.
-The first number will be used as the starting value of the list.
-Multiple line list items will be translated into paragraphs.
-A number with `..` instead of `.` can be used to signify the end of a list to prevent translation errors.
+* Numbering does not need to be unique or sequential.
+* The first number will be used as the starting value of the list.
+* Multiple line list items will be translated into paragraphs.
+* A number with `..` instead of `.` can be used to signify the end of a list to prevent translation errors.
+* Two or more blank lines between list items will be markuped as two seperate lists.

 ##### mrkdwn
 ```
 1. One